<aside> 📨

 Our mission is to build a global community of players and clubs that are connected through content and an engaging performance tracking experience.
 A bit like what a company like Strava has done for runners and cyclists.

-At Clutch we follow a iterative step-by-step approach to releasing features.
+At Clutch we’re constantly pushing the limits and trying to bring new features to our customers.
 We try to release as often as possible.
 Some of these features are visible to the end user through new app updates, while others are about making our infrastructure more reliable and performant.

 We’re working to track the winners and errors of each individual player throughout a game.
 A winner is defined as when a player does the last shot in a rally and wins the point with that shot.
 An error is the opposite - a player does the last shot in a rally and loses the point.